-- try-count: Count of connection retries by the client to the alternative clusters.
-When this value is reached and the client still could not connect to a cluster, the client shuts down. - client: Path to the client configuration that corresponds to an alternative cluster that the client will try to connect.
+• try-count: Count of connection retries by the client to the alternative clusters.
+When this value

+• client: Path to the client configuration that corresponds to an alternative cluster that the client will try to connect.

 The client configurations must be exactly the same except the following configuration options: